Tell Me more:

 The price includes, the vessel, fuel, taxes, soft drinks / waters, up to two and a half hours portal-to-portal if by sea (We go three miles from shore) the steering captain / pilot and our services for the arrangements and sea tribute, six signed and sealed burial certificates, filing with the EPA, a suggested order of service (sample sent on deposit) and an “e book” of poems and readings you might like to look through and consider for your sea tribute.
 We also include an eight-bell end of watch blessing, cannon fire farewell salute, ship’s horn farewell while circling the ocean flower field after the scattering and a Ship’s Burgee.
 We are very flexible.

 The price does not include, food, flowers, urns, crew gratuity, music (we can help with selections from our sea music library on an IPod for ship’s background sound) and we can create a mix for you for under $100.
-We also offer a photo show option that goes live online for one year and you can also order DVD’s from it if you wish.
+We also offer a raw uncut unedited GO PRO video.
 This is a great opportunity to send to relatives and friends that may not be able to make the sea tribute event or to keep in your family album.

 Suggested Tip for Mate / crew aboard: